mikeaustin/kopi/README.md

 ### There are no keywords

-'match' is simply a function, and pattern matching is just a n-tuple of anonymous functions.
+'match' is simply a function, and pattern matching is just an n-tuple of anonymous functions.

     factorial = n => match n (
       0 => 1